New Quebec law would limit child labour | CBC News

 Unlike other provinces, Quebec does not set a minimum age to enter the workforce.
 Kids can start working as soon as they want to as long as they have a signed letter from their parents — though not every employer asks for one.

-Though some kids are happy to get experience and some pocket money, politicians like Rizqy are concerned about their health and safety in the workplace.
+Though some kids are happy to get experience and some pocket money, politicians like Rizqy are concerned about their health and safety.
 Rizqy says that their priority should be school.

 "It must be well regulated.
 It's not a 12-year-old who will ask 'what are the limits?'" she said.
 "At 12, you don't even know your own limits.
 So it's really up to the state."